internetErik/atomic-scss/README.md

 This framework comes with some variables it defines for colors and breakpoints (see above).
 But you can override them by defining them **before** the import of the atomic.

 Pair with [unCSS](https://github.com/giakki/uncss) in some form in order to remove unused styles in the end.
 However, if you don't do this the added weight isn't all too bad.

+If you're using webpack and want to remove unused styles, try the [purifycss-webpack](https://github.com/webpack-contrib/purifycss-webpack) plugin.

 Here is an [atomic-scss-starter-kit](https://github.com/internetErik/atomic-scss-starter-kit/) that I also maintain that can provide some sample usage.